sigmagamma/portl/README.md

 `pyinstaller install_po_rtl_heb_win.spec`

-You will have to have closecaption_hebrew.dat and portal_english.txt created by the script in the same folder when running pyinstaller.
+You will have to have closecaption_hebrew.dat and portal_hebrew.txt created by the script in the same folder when running pyinstaller.

 ## Development setup